Garrafao/SecondOrder/README.md

 	python pair_extraction/second_order_pairs.py pairs/test/pairs 1.0 5 pairs/test/second_order_pairs

 With these parameter settings the script will extract as many second-order pairs per target as first-order pairs were found (1.0) and ignore words above a frequency threshold of 5.
-The second-order pairs will be extracted to pairs/test/second\_order\_pairs.
+The second-order pairs will be extracted to pairs/test/second\_order\_pairs`.

 Regular first-order corpus pairs can be extracted and models can be trained with [hyperwords](https://bitbucket.org/omerlevy/hyperwords).
 We recommend you to run the scripts with the Python Anaconda distribution (Python 2.7.15).
 You will have to install some additional packages such as docopt.
-Those that aren't available from the Anaconda installer can be installed via EasyInstall, or by running pip install -r requirements.txt.
+Those that aren't available from the Anaconda installer can be installed via EasyInstall, or by running `pip install -r requirements.txt`.
 Please do not hesitate to write us an email if you need any help or additional scripts or data.

 BibTex
 --------